 My academic studies have been mostly in literature and the medieval.
 I was awarded a scholarship somewhere along the line and hold degrees in English and Medieval Studies.

 My wife is Greek and she persuaded me to give up a life of the steady humdrum for uncertainty and romance in the land of Homer.
 I began dabbling in writing about two decades ago, starting with novels and moving on to short stories, which is probably the wrong way round but there you go.
-Thus far, I have finished about six novels, all of which are biding their time.
+Thus far, I have finished about eight novels, all of which are biding their time.
 As for short stories, I have probably written over a hundred but it's hard to keep track.
 In 2010 I took Ray Bradbury's advice and wrote one story a week for a whole year.
 This was my response to a challenge he put before aspiring writers in one of his talks - write 52 stories, and I defy you to write 52 bad ones.
 I like some of the ones I've written so he was probably right, though of course I am not the proper judge of the work.

 I hope there'll be something of interest on the site or that writers with similar interests will get in touch.